MikaelLazarev/blue1984-server/README.md

 3. Install all dependecies: ```yarn or npm i```

-4. Create a configuration file (do not use json file in production!) ```touch ./src/config/config.json``` Open config file and fill with properties:
+4. Create a configuration file (do not use json file in production!) ```mv ./src/config/config.sample.json ./src/config/config.json```

+5. Open config file and fill with properties:
 ```
 {
   "port": <Server port, default: 4000>,